TechnionYP5779/team3/README.md

 This repo is a part of the software engineering yearly project in The Technion - Israel Institute of Technology.
 The goal is to refactor some Spartanizer code (basically refactor the refactoring code)

+# <a name="introduction"></a>Parking Project:
+	We are currently working on a parking project, it includes building a web application that allows its users to offer parking spots to other users or rent parking spots from other users for a declared time and price.
+	The application also allows its users to search for parking spots available for rent surrounding an area of their choosing.

 ## Our Team
 1. [**Anny Firer** ](https://github.com/anny234)
 2. [**Eric Kiel** ](https://github.com/eric-K1)